anvaka/vuereddit/README.md

 In the mean time I have also recorded development of this library on video.
 The total time spent here was around 7 hours.
-I compressed each session to a 30-60 seconds video, where lots of screens are flashing, except maybe last 15 seconds, where final result of work is visible.
+I compressed each session to a 30-60 seconds video, where lots of screens are flashing, except maybe last 15 seconds, where the final result of work is visible.

 I hope you find it entertaining.
 Here is a [YouTube playlist](https://www.youtube.com/playlist?list=PLiyBhz6G0njLd-nOcQvbzhssGI5Dy6Vjm)